ICICI Bank Limited (IBN) recently have taken one step ahead with the beta value of 1.09

 ICICI Bank Limited (IBN) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Banks – Regional industry.
-ICICI Bank Limited’s current insider ownership accounts for 62.40%, in contrast to 21.20% institutional ownership.
+Another important factor to analyze is how key investors are playing towards the stock of the Banks – Regional industry.
+ICICI Bank Limited’s current insider ownership accounts for 62.40%, in contrast to 21.00% institutional ownership.

 ICICI Bank Limited (IBN) Earnings and Revenue Records

-As on 3/30/2021, Multinational firm has announced its last quarter scores, in which it reported $0.19 earnings per share (EPS) for the period topping the consensus outlook (set at $0.18) by $0.01.
+If we go through the results of last quarter, which was made public on 3/30/2021, the company posted $0.19 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.18) by $0.01.
+This company achieved a net margin of +11.40 while generating a return on equity of 13.11.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.23 per share during the current fiscal year.

 ICICI Bank Limited (NYSE: IBN) Trading Performance Indicators